stagerightlabs/daily-kaizen/entries/2020/april/2020_04_28_javascript_iterators.md

 Topic of the Day: Iterators in Javascript

-Iterators are relatively new to Javascript; but they have been around in other languages for a long time.
+Iterators are relatively new to Javascript but they have been around in other languages for a long time.

-Of course, the idea of iterating over a set of data is not new at all.
-Given an array of data we can use a `for` loop to cycle through each entry in that array.
-This is very convenient and we do it all the time.
-Similarly, `map`, `filter` and numerous other methods do essentially the same thing.
-They traverse an array and perform actions on the members of that array.
+The idea of iterating over a set of data is not new.
+We can use a `for` loop to cycle through each entry in an array.
+Similarly, `map`, `filter` and numerous other methods do essentially the same thing; they traverse an array and perform actions on the members of that array.

 What happens if we want to iterate over a complex data object with nested structures?
-Using a `for` loop, or any other language construct, in that situation is much less straight forward.
-Iterators are intended to solve that problem.
-They are a tool that will let us design how iteration should occur across our complex custom data structure.
+Using a `for` loop in that situation is much less straight forward; what exactly are we looping over?

 Imagine a data structure like this: